-Built in 1953, by Higgins Industries of New Orleans, Louisiana (hull #11656 / LT 1975) as the LT 1975 for the United States Army.
+Built in 1953, by Higgins Industries Incorporated of New Orleans, Louisiana (hull #11656 / LT 1975) as the LT-1975 for the United States Army.

-Rebuilt in 2006, she is powered by two EMD 12V-645-E7 diesel engines, with Falk reduction gears, at a ratio of 4:1, turning two 108(in) by 6(in) stainless steel propellers, for a rated 4,400 horsepower.
+Rebuilt in 2006, she is powered by two EMD 12V-645-E7 diesel engines.
+With Falk reduction gears, at a ratio of 4:1.
+Turning two 108(in) by 6(in) fixed pitch, stainless steel propellers.
+For a rated 4,400 horsepower.

 The tug's capacities are 35,000 gallons of fuel oil, 400 gallons of lube oil, and 3,250 gallons of potable water, and 9,500 gallons of ballast water.

-Her towing gear consists of a single drum Markey Towing winch, outfitted with 2,000(ft) of 2 1/8(in) towing wire, with a level wind, and "Pop up" pins.
-The tug is also fitted with another Markey capstan mounted on the Bow.
+Her towing gear consists of a single drum Markey Towing winch, outfitted with 2,000(ft) of 2 1/8(in) towing wire.
+With a level wind, and "pop up" pins.
+The tug is also fitted with another Markey capstan mounted on the bow.